Scientific Name

 Repotting: While O. hempelianus is young, it is recommended to repot each year in early spring.
 Once it matures, repot when your cactus is outgrowing its pot.

 Propagation: Using stem cuttings is the easiest method to propagate O. hempelianus because seed propagation is a slow process.
-Take cuttings during the growing season of the cactus.
-Spring and summer is the best time to sow the seeds.
+Take cuttings during the growing season.
+Spring and summer are the best time to sow the seeds.

 Learn more at How to Grow and Care for Cereus.